jeffsf/pyDE1/README.md

 * Outbound API over MQTT
 * Basic connectivity tracking
 * Find and use first DE1 and Skale
+* Inbound control and query API over HTTP

 The main process runs under Python's native `asyncio` framework.
 There are many tutorials out there that make asynchronous programming *look* easy.
 "Hello world!" is always easy.
 For a better understanding, I found Lynn Root's *[asyncio: We Did It Wrong](https://www.roguelynn.com/words/asyncio-we-did-it-wrong/)* to be very insightful.

 ## Work In Progress

-* Develop an example "inbound" API implementation, probably REST-like with `nginx` over a pipe.
+* Convert `DE1`, `FlowSequencer` and probably `ScaleProcessor` to singletons.
+* Retain the possiblity of a "bare" scale (though the API does not yet support a second, independent scale).
+* Provide graceful shutdown of all processes.
+* Daemonize with supervision of Tasks and secondary processes.
-* Bring in [find-first-matching functionality](https://github.com/hbldh/bleak/pull/565) when available from release `bleak`
+* Bring in [find-first-matching functionality](https://github.com/hbldh/bleak/pull/565) when available from release `bleak`.
 * Clean up the imports with likely a combination of pulling events and exceptions out, along with interface definitions.
 * Documentation, including more doc strings, and typing